Winning the War on Potholes – City of Wichita, Kansas

 With the SP, the operator initially pushes air through the unit’s hose to quickly and thoroughly clean out and dry the hole, and then sprays the damaged area with heated asphalt emulsion.
 Aggregate of the proper gradation is selected and applied from one of two chambers in the hopper to best match the road characteristics.
+A homogeneous mixture of asphalt emulsion and aggregate is sprayed into the pothole.
 Then clean stone is applied as a protective layer to prevent passing vehicles from coming into contact with the asphalt emulsion.

 Bigler explained that the city’s public works managers were looking for a pothole patcher that could not only provide a superior patch, but also would increase efficiency and safety for their crews.

 Wichita’s managers chose the truck-mounted version of the SP Series, which can be custom-mounted on a conventional or cab-over chassis for optimum utilization of existing fleet vehicles.
 The unit features a front-mounted boom that provides a working radius of up to 13 feet in front of the truck for crew safety, and which can be operated from inside the cab.